No. 1 National Training Center for Goalkeepers at The Darlington School

 - Become a coach on the field, a goalkeeper who effectively organizes and directs teammates from an optimal viewpoint.
 Exudes confidence and becomes a true leader.

-- Have the requisite passing skills and tactical awareness to make correct decisions under pressure and be an effective first line attack.
+- Have the requisite passing skills and tactical awareness to make correct decisions under pressure and be an effective first line of attack.

 - The necessary athleticism, quickness and technical skills to be able to deal with 1v1 situations, shots on goal and for reaction and reflex saves.